zeromile/1819-patino-aweb/readme.md

 ### Dailies (in reverse order) ###

 ## Week 09 ##
+**Friday**
+Organized files, showed how to create .htaccess file and redirect all files to index.php

 **Thursday**
 Showed how to do the clock-in from Wednesday.
 Cleaned up the content.php file in preparation for all site content to live in an array